Optimizing for Strategy Diversity in the Design of Video Games: Statement of the main results

 The constructions from \Cref{thm:lowerboundSmallM} and \Cref{thm:lowerboundSmallMtwo} are \textit{exactly tight}; it can be checked that they match the upper bound expression from \Cref{thm:upperbound} when evaluated at $m=3$ and $m=2$.
 The proofs of both theorems are deferred to Appendix \ref{appx:exact_construction}.

 10pt

-\textbf{Example of construction from \Cref{thm:lowerbound} and intuition.} \cref{table:construction} shows an example of the asymptotically optimal construction for $m = 4$ and $n = 6$.\footnote{The fact that the cost vector is $(1,1,\dots, 1)$ is simply a normalization and can be assumed without loss.} Our construction provides a pattern that game designers can follow to diversify loadouts on a set of tools $1,\ldots,n$, by having two types of constraints.
-The first type of constraints (rows 1 and 3) accords more importance to tools with big indices (because these tools have lower costs to rows 1 and 3) while the second type of constraints (rows 2 and 4) give more advantage to tools with a small index (because these tools have lower costs to rows 2 and 4).
-This ``tension'' between the two types of constraints ensures that a given combination of tools cannot be optimal for too many resource vectors.
-This captures the rough intuition that a game with an overpowered tool (meaning one that is more useful than the others but also not significantly ``cumbersome'' to limit its use) leads to uniform strategies among players.
-In other words, for diversity, all tools should have strengths and weaknesses.
+\textbf{Example of the construction} from \Cref{thm:lowerbound} and intuition. \cref{table:construction} shows an example of the asymptotically optimal construction for $m = 4$ and $n = 6$.
+Our construction provides a pattern that game designers can follow to diversify loadouts on a set of tools $1,\ldots,n$, by having two types of resource constraints.
+In the first set of constraints (corresponding to rows 1 and 3 of the matrix) tools with smaller indices consume more resources.
+In the second set of constraints (corresponding to rows 2 and 4) tools with large indices consume more resources.

 Furthermore, among the constraints of the same type, the resource requirements of tools either monotonically increase or monotonically decrease along the rows.
 The implication of this is as follows.
 Consider the tool corresponding to the first column in \cref{table:construction}.
-This tool is cheapest with respect to the first and third resources and the most expensive with respect to the second and fourth.
-Thus, any time the player has an excess of resources 2 and 4, she will certainly use the first tool.
-However, as soon as one of those resources is constrained, it is tempting to jettison the first tool.
+This tool is cheapest with respect to the second and fourth resources and the most expensive with respect to the first and third.
 This monotone structure heightens the sensitivity of the structure of optimal solutions to changes in the resource vector.
-Practically speaking, this means that tools that are very powerful in some dimensions must also have significant weaknesses to ensure variety of play.
+Practically speaking, this means that tools that are very powerful in some dimensions must also have significant weaknesses to ensure a variety of play.
 A concrete example of this is the ``rocket launcher'' in first-person shooters, which is typically the most powerful weapon but suffers from having the most expensive ammunition.

-This can be captured in our \cref{table:construction} construction by scaling any of the columns to have higher reward but also higher cost.
+This ``tension'' between the two types of constraints, and the fact that each tool has strengths and weaknesses, means that a given tool is unlikely to be in many loadouts.
+This captures the rough intuition that a game with an overpowered tool (meaning one that is more useful than the others but also not significantly ``cumbersome'' to limit its use) leads to uniform strategies among players: they always use the overpowered tool.